sebastienrousseau/dotfiles/README.md

 ## 👋 Welcome to Dotfiles

+### Simply designed to fit your shell life

-Dotfiles are set of macOS / Linux and Windows configuration files.
+Dotfiles are a set of macOS, Linux and Windows configuration files.
+They are aimed at making your life easier by providing a set of scripts and configuration files with new ways to get things done.

 [![Getting Started][getting_started]][getting-started]
 [![Download Dotfiles v0.2.454][download_button]][download]

-### Simply designed to fit your shell life

 Dotfiles aggregates a collection of standalone configuration files (dotfiles) combined into a `shell` directory that can be used to customize your development